 After the viva has taken place and any corrections have been made, a final version of the thesis should be submitted to the Repository in e-version only.
 Instructions are provided in the "How to Guide" on the Doctoral School website.
-Also here: helpguide be uploaded: one complete version of the thesis (as examined) and one abridged version with the third party copyright material removed.
+Also here: helpquide